ZXShady/zxshady.github.io/ufcs.md

 The strat is

-1. Try normal member lookup `a.foo(args...)`
+- Try normal member lookup `a.foo(args...)`
-2. If that fails (or is inaccessible), try UFCS: which does 1.
-Rewrite to `foo(a, args...)`
+- If that fails (or is inaccessible), try UFCS: which does
+    - Rewrite to `foo(a, args...)`
-               2. Perform constrained lookup for `foo`
+    - Perform constrained lookup for `foo`
-               3. Run overload resolution again
+    - Run overload resolution again

-After digging through the codebase, the key function responsible for this member function call expressiones turned out to be `Sema::BuildCallToMemberFunction` in `SemaOverload.cpp`
+After digging through the codebase, the key function responsible for this member function call expressions turned out to be `Sema::BuildCallToMemberFunction` in `SemaOverload.cpp`

 First, I needed to construct the equivalent of `foo(a, args...)`